Query Letter Review Service

 You have a polished draft of your manuscript and you are ready to start querying agents or publishers.
-Now, you need a strong query letter and synopsis to accompany your first pages.
+You need a strong query letter and synopsis that offers a strong hook and effective comp titles.
+Receive a brief guide to writing a strong query package and two rounds of feedback on your query letter and synopsis.

 This package includes a two-step process.
 First, I’ll send you some resources to make sure your query letter and synopsis meet industry expectations for structure and formatting.
 Then, I’ll review your query letter and synopsis and provide big-picture feedback.
 Once you have implemented my feedback, I will do a second review to polish the prose and make sure it is ready to send off.

 Not sure your first pages are ready to go?
-Book a mini edit or manuscript critique and make sure those pages are ready to captivate the interest of an agent.
+Book a partial edit or manuscript critique and make sure those pages are ready to captivate the interest of an agent.

-This is great for clarifying the key elements of query letters and synopses including:
+A query letter review is great for for clarifying the key elements of query letters and synopses including:

 • Creating a stand-out query letter that meets industry expectations